 “Windmills, which once pumped seawater and ground the salt crystals, still stand.
 They were likely of Turkish design, built when Sicily was under Spanish rule, around 1500 CE.
 The Phoenicians may have built the flats long before, to cure their fish.
 No one knows for sure; history is never simple for an island that’s been conquered over the centuries by Greeks, Arabs, Normans, and others.”
 Author: Don Genova

-More interesting facts about Trapani can be found at Wikipedia.
+More interesting facts about Trapani can be found on Wikipedia.
 Here is the link: Trapani.

-Fast forward to modern day rock salts.
-Rock salts don’t need to be kept in airtight containers like the finer grained salts.
+Fast forward to modern-day rock salts.
+Rock salts don’t need to be kept in airtight containers like the finer-grained salts.
 That’s why you often see this type of salt in open cellars.
 I happen to have one myself.
 I use a tiny spoon in mine.
-Haven’t quite adopted the finger pinch method a lot of chefs and cooks use, mostly because my hands are messy dealing with ingredients while cooking, and I don’t want to contaminate the salt with any food bits.
+I haven’t quite adopted the finger pinch method a lot of chefs and cooks use, mostly because my hands are messy dealing with ingredients while cooking, and I don’t want to contaminate the salt with any food bits.

 A few salts from my cupboard.
 Yes, I even have a special salt for making cheese.
 It’s a much finer texture.

 The salt we brought back from Italy on our most recent trip.
 Luckily the Italians shrink wrap a lot of their products these days which makes it easier to transport back to the states in a suitcase.
 I’m breaking this salt package open right after I finish with this blog!